mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

 Task 5b - Add a HTTPS Application to existing HTTP AS3 Declaration (using PATCH)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: This isn't the recommended way of adding an application to an existing Tenant.
+Method described in Task 5a is preferred.

 This declaration will create add a HTTP application to a exsisting Tenant.
 In this task, we will submit only the new application using the PATCH.

 1. Add the below application service to the existing AS3 declaration in the validator.